A1esandr/patterns/README.md

 ## Data
 - **Transactional outbox** - Publish an event or message as part of a database transaction by saving it in an OUTBOX in the database.
 - **Polling publisher** - Publish messages by polling the outbox in the database.
+- **Transaction log tailing** - Publish changes made to the database by tailing the transaction log.